How to Learn German: 6 Easy Ways to Learn German Fast

 Lingoda

 Lingoda is a German-based company, so you know their German teachers are excellent.
-They only hire teachers that are certified and have at least 2 years of teaching experience.
+They only hire teachers who are certified and have at least 2 years of teaching experience.
 Lingoda is different from other platforms because the teachers follow the same curriculum.
 This gives you more continuity between lessons.
 You can try a free trial lesson on Lingoda or read more about the platform in this Lingoda review.

 italki